 - Treating yourself to a day in the park with the kids, a pedicure or a great book on your day off

-Discuss ideas or concerns about working multiple jobs, employment and achieving work-life balance with either a Military OneSource Health and Wellness Coach or a career coach at 800-342-9647.
+Discuss ideas or concerns about working multiple jobs, employment and achieving work-life balance with either a Military OneSource Health and Wellness Coach or a SECO career coach at 800-342-9647 or use the Live Chat feature on MySECO.
 Read additional articles on the job search and work-life balance on the Employment Readiness lifecycle stage of MySECO.
-Consider contacting a mentor for suggestions and support through Military Spouse eMentor Leadership Program or Blue Star Networks.
+Consider contacting a mentor for suggestions and support through the Military Spouse eMentor Leadership Program.